 - Paid search engine marketing (SEM)

-And the best SERP marketing strategies use the two in conjunction to maximize traffic from the SERPs.
+The best SERP marketing strategies use the two together to maximize traffic.

 Which form of SERP marketing is your business currently most reliant on, SEO or SEM?
 Let us know in the comments below!

 Start selling online now with ShopifyStart your free trial